project-origin/wallet/doc/concepts/wallet.md

 The wallet also holds the private key of the wallet.
 The private key is used for cryptographic operations related to ownership verification and transaction signing.

-All calls to the system are done with a JWT (Json Web Token) and enables the system to identify the current user.

-An owner will be able to have multiple wallets, and authorize other users to access their wallets on a per-wallet basis.

 ## Wallet Endpoint

 Wallet endpoints are utilized within the system to enable secure asset transfers and ownership management.